NIST has established a mailing list (Google Group) to inform users of status changes of the Internet Time Service.

 In the settings, you may be allowed to pick which NTP server the time comes from.
 NIST operates several stratum-1 network time servers, which means their time is directly linked to UTC(NIST), the official NIST time.

-Here are the server names, locations, and IP addresses.
+Here are the server names, locations, and IP addresses and current status.

 There are some steps you may have to take when accessing the NIST Internet Time Service through a firewall.